| Appendix 5: Articles

 to gain progress in agriculture as the national task for ours

+is an agricultural country.
 He also spoke of the Senior General's guidance on

 successful cultivation of paddy, the ministry's